E-3

 *Generally, this fee is viewed as a business expense of the UH department employing the H-1B worker.
 However, if the employee alone wishes to request premium processing service for purely personal, non work-related reasons (e.g., taking a personal trip, applying for a driver’s license for personal use, etc.), the fee may be paid by the employee.
 In such a case, the employee should email FSIS, the department chair, and the HR specialist a statement explaining their personal reasons for requesting premium processing service; FSIS will prepare Form I-907 if the request is deemed appropriate.

-Note: If a dependent will file Form I-539/I-539A to apply for an H-4 change of status or extension at the same time as the filing of an H-1B petition (Form I-129) for the employee, submit the Form I-539/I-539A to FSIS so that we can mail it in the same envelope with the H-1B petition.
+Note: Dependents have the option to file Form I-539 online at the USCIS website or FSIS can courtesy file a paper application for an H-4 change of status or extension at the same time as the filing of an H-1B petition (Form I-129) for the employee.
+Submit the Form I-539/I-539A and filing fee to FSIS so that we can mail it in the same envelope with the H-1B petition.

 (top)